 Intellectual disability has many different etiologies and may be seen as a final common pathway of various pathological processes that affect the central nervous system.

-Prior to the publication of DSM-5 in 2013, diagnostic criteria for Mental Retardation required that an individual score ~2 standard deviations below their expected IQ compared to same-age-peers on standardized IQ tests (Full Scale Intellectual Quotient ≤ 70).
+Prior to the publication of Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) in 2013, diagnostic criteria for mental retardation required that an individual score two (2) or more standard deviations below their expected IQ compared to same-age peers on standardized IQ tests (Full Scale Intellectual Quotient ≤ 70).